UBCMath/python/README.md

-# python
-Python and Jupyter resource for UCB students
+# Python and Jupyter for UBC Mathematics